nabil828/comp4537-f22/Assignments/A2/readme.md

 - Proper access scenarios:
   - A user register, log in, and access protected routes successfully.
   - Same user log in and fail to access admin-protected routes.
-  - *Admin* user should be able to access admin-protected routes.
+  - *Admin* user should be able to access all routes including admin-protected routes.
   - After logout, a user cannot access a protected route.
   - After re-login, the user should receive the same token from the first login and be able to access protected routes.
 - Improper access scenarios: The following scenarios should be handled as *exceptions* and should no go through to access protected routes.